Back

 BetterHelp

-An app making professional therapy accessible, affordable and convenient — so anyone who struggles with life’s challenges can get help, anytime and anywhere.
+An app making professional therapy accessible, affordable, and convenient — so anyone who struggles with life’s challenges can get help anytime and anywhere.

 Talkspace

-Talkspace is a user-friendly, subscription-based online therapy company that offers multiple services (including medication management), as well as a variety of communication options.
-(Some services maybe covered by insurance.)
+Talkspace is a user-friendly, subscription-based online therapy company that offers multiple services (including medication management) as well as a variety of communication options.
+(Some services may be covered by insurance.)